stenasd/BIGNOTE/projects/secret/steamNft.md

 TODO
 ```
 main page
+    on mobile combine to 1 panel and have tabs
+    panel 3:
+        buy in price and skins in pool.
+    panel 2:
+        owned nfts and click on nft to trade in/send to adress/
         logedin and login
         display owned nfts
+    panel 1:
         gamble tokens
+        show odds and stats ex fees and traffic
-item
+item page
-    all dossier data displayed
-lootpool
-    display all items in it and current buyin price
+    item info"nft_dossier" and option to link specific item
+    specific steam inventory that owns it

 click start roll a loading symbol starts and then when results come in show item won
 ```

+# 6. backend

+>  handle all add/remove funds to contract account. give out skin when turned in
+> steamtrade
+> log website action
+> store and cashe in redis

+> mysql that store steam traded items